We all want to get rich. You’re not Ebeneezer Scrooge for wanting that.

 I observed the dejected look on the husband’s face.
 So young to look so hopeless.

-My hubby told him about Financial Peace University.
-Getting out of debt.
-Hope.
+My hubby told him about getting out of debt, how we have, and hope.

 The man’s entire countenance changed.
 “We need that.”